hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 to him.

-The Swami said that the worship of the Shiva-Linga originated from the famous hymn in the Atharva-Veda Samhitâ sung in praise of the Yupa-Stambha, the sacrificial post.
+The Swami said that the worship of the Shiva-Linga originated from the famous hymn in the Atharva-Veda Samhitā sung in praise of the Yupa-Stambha, the sacrificial post.
 In that hymn a description is found of the beginningless and endless Stambha or Skambha, and it is shown that the said Skambha is put in place of the eternal Brahman.
 As